iSilverfyre/iSilverfyre/ruby/learn-ruby/introduction-to-ruby/README.md

 ## 10 - Single-Line Comments (ex08.rb)
 Adding '#' followed by text makes a comment.
 Add the useful reminder information here.

+## 11 - Multi-Line Comments (ex09.rb)
+Adding =begin and =end at the start and end of a comment block allows you to type multiple lines of comments without needing to add # at the start of each line